Multi-Actor Networks

 • Garment Industries Transparency Initiative (GITI)

-The Garment Industries Transparency Initiative (GITI) is a multi-actor partnership with the goal of contributing to the implementation of labor standards in the global garment industries through improved transparency and participation.
+The Garment Industries Transparency Initiative (GITI) is a multi-stakeholder partnership with the aim of contributing to the implementation of labour standards in the global garment industries through improved transparency and participation.

-The Fisheries Transparency Initiative (FiTI) is a global multi-actor partnership to strengthen transparency and participation for sustainable fisheries.
+The Fisheries Transparency Initiative (FiTI) is a global multi-stakeholder partnership to strengthen transparency and participation for sustainable fisheries.

-The Center on Governance through Human Rights of the Berlin Governance Platform in Berlin advises on governance and human rights issues.
-Transitional Justice in societies in transition, Climate Justice and Cyber Justice (human rights [...]
+The Centre on Governance through Human Rights of the Berlin Governance Platform in Berlin advises on governance and human rights issues.
+Transitional justice in transitional societies, climate justice and cyber justice (human rights [...])

 • Development of a Climate Policy Implementation Check